It’s titled Dreaming Big, Living Small: Tiny House Movement Gaining Real Estate.

 We need more buildings, houses, people, leaders, and communities that understand the environment and for this reason find ways to reuse, reduce and recycle.

-Read the original article on Russia Times that inspired this post and if you want you can watch the video version directly below.
+Read the original article on Russia Times that inspired this post.

 If you enjoyed this post on the tiny house real estate movement, “Like” and share it with your friends using the buttons below then share your thoughts in the comments.
 Thank you!

 Try our Free Daily Tiny House Newsletter for even more!

 You can also join our Small House Newsletter!

 Also, try our Tiny Houses For Sale Newsletter!
 Thank you!